Jellohub/political_sentiment_analysis/README.md

 # Modeling

 All modeling was done in [the modeling notebook](https://github.com/Jellohub/political_sentiment_analysis/blob/master/notebooks/modeling.ipynb).
-I only include the best models and their results.
-All other models are left in [the modeling notebook](https://github.com/Jellohub/political_sentiment_analysis/blob/master/notebooks/modeling.ipynb).
+I only include the best models and their results in the final notebook.

 The model of choice was Linear Regression.
 The advantages of this model for this project are: